-Monmouth Beach: Land of the Rich & Famous
+Monmouth Beach: Rich & Famous Era

 • Samuel R. Mott — Nationally-known for the cider company he founded in 1842, Mott and his family lived on the corner of Ocean Avenue and Beach Road in the late 1800s.
 Today the company is part of the Cadbury-Schweppes beverage empire.

-• J. Walter Spalding — Co-founder/co-owner of the Spalding Brothers Sporting Goods Company in 1876.
+• J. Walter Spalding — Co-founder/owner of the Spalding Brothers Sporting Goods Company in 1876.
 He lived on Ocean Avenue near Surf Road.
 His son, Albert, was a world-renowned concert violinist.
 The street Spalding Place in town is named after the family.
 Spalding is now a diversified sporting goods company with over $500 million in annual sales.

 • Garret A. Hobart — Was the Vice President of the United States (under President William McKinley) from 1897 to until his death in 1899.
 He also served as Speaker of the NJ Assembly and President of the NJ Senate.
 Born in WLB, he owned a home on Ocean Avenue in town and another just over the border in North Long Branch.

 • Frederic J. Stimson — A true Renaissance man, he was a graduate of Harvard Law School and was also a respected legal writer (penning novels under an alias).
 He served as the US ambassador to Argentina from 1915-21.
 He died in 1943 at age 88.

 • Edward Horsman — Founder of the E.I.
 Horsman Company, one of the largest doll making companies in the nation, in 1865 in NYC.
 He owned a large house at Ocean Avenue and Surf Road for over 40 years; he died in 1927.
 “Horsman Dolls” still sell today.